Contrasting PHX Minerals (NYSE:PHX) & W&T Offshore (NYSE:WTI)

 PHX Minerals Inc. operates as a natural gas and oil mineral company in the United States.
 The company produces and sells natural gas, crude oil, and natural gas liquids.
 It owns approximately 253,000 net mineral acres principally located in Oklahoma, North Dakota, Texas, New Mexico, and Arkansas.
 As of September 30, 2020, it had proved reserves of 57.7 Bcfe.
 It sells its products to pipeline and marketing companies.
 The company was formerly known as Panhandle Oil and Gas Inc. and changed its name to PHX Minerals Inc. in October 2020.
 PHX Minerals Inc. was founded in 1926 and is based in Oklahoma City, Oklahoma.

-Receive News & Ratings for PHX Minerals Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for PHX Minerals and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for W&T Offshore Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for W&T Offshore and related companies with MarketBeat.com's FREE daily email newsletter.